miklevin/MikeLev.in/_posts/2025-04-04-mcp-with-local-llm.md

 ---
-title: "Beyond RAG: Integrating MCP Servers with a Local LLM"
+title: "Beyond RAG: Integrating Python MCP Servers with a Local LLM"
 permalink: /futureproof/mcp-with-local-llm/
-description: "Exploring how my project, Pipulate, could integrate the Model Context Protocol (MCP) revealed a powerful path forward: instead of just being *like* MCP, my local Ollama LLM should act as an *MCP client*.
+description: "Exploring how my Python project, Pipulate, could integrate the Model Context Protocol (MCP) revealed a powerful path forward: instead of just being *like* MCP, my local Ollama LLM should act as an *MCP client*.
 This architecture allows the LLM to intelligently request specific, processed information (like simplified web page content) from dedicated, loosely coupled MCP servers on-the-fly, significantly enhancing its capabilities without bloating the core application, perfectly aligning with Pipulate's local-first, privacy-centric philosophy and potentially enabling a new wave of user-controlled, sovereign AI tooling."
 layout: post
 sort_order: 3
 ---

-## MCP With Local LLM
+## Python MCP With Local LLM

 The following was a discussion with Claude 3.7 Sonnet in Cursor AI IDE with the Pipulate codebase put into chat context about turning the built-in local LLM